 Crafting an Organizational Answer

 As far as current solutions to this problem go, apps like Simplee and GAIN Fitness are leading the charge.
-In the example below, you can see how Simplee helps track everything from insurance claim concerns to specific details regarding treatments and appointments.
+In the example below, you can see how Simplee helps track everything from insurance claim concerns specific details regarding treatments and appointments.
 Simply put, Simplee is a powerful tool that can help manage costs and other planning considerations, all from the palm of a patient’s hand.

 Example 3.
 Simplee’s breakdown of patient treatment costs and insurance benefits